Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 The Municipality of Anchorage maintains a list of free testing sites.

 On the day before your show, you can take a rapid test at Team One.
 Rapid tests cost $31.00 each if you show your ticket for an event performing at the PAC on the following day.
 If you do not have your ticket the cost is $50.00 per test.
 Team One is located at 5431 East 30th Avenue and is open Monday through Friday from 8:30 AM to 7:00 PM, and Saturday and Sunday from 9:00 AM to 5:00 PM on days preceding events at the PAC.
+Due to high demand, Team One recommends calling 907-929-3900 before coming in for a test.

 Unless you recently recovered from COVID-19, please stay home and isolate yourself.